You are here

 The Rock Garden is a celebration of delicate plants, with unique forms and splashes of colour.
 Look closely to appreciate their uniqueness to this environment of small rock spaces.

-The ever-changing Seasonal Flower Beds will always provide you with something new to see.
+The ever-changing Display Garden will always provide you with something new to see.
 Rotating displays all have their own unique story to tell through colour and form.

 In the area you will find other gems such as the Joy Fountain, Gazebo/Summerhouse, and sculptural art.
-The Seasonal Flower Beds and their surrounds are an accessible part of the gardens suited to all people of all ages, with flat paved paths.
+The Display Garden and its surrounds are an accessible part of the gardens suited to all people of all ages, with flat paved paths.

 This area of the gardens is also used to host some of the garden’s most popular and beloved events: Tulip Sunday, Gardens Magic and the Spring Festival.